vianna-research/website/pages/01_workgroups/doll/IHeaR.md

 ##Conferences
-* The next IHeaR meeting will be held on **April 2019 in Buenos Aires** as a part of a scientific workshop.
+The next IHeaR meeting will be held on **April 2019** in Buenos Aires as a part of a scientific workshop.
 The three-day conference will facilitate an update on the current state of CI research.
-* In November 2019 the kick-off of the consolidation phase will be implemented to manifestate prepared political decisions at ministerial level.
-* In 2020, doctors and hearing researchers will be invited to Santiago for the two-day dissemination meeting.
-* Subsequently, scientists and experts from South America will be invited to Hannover for the 2020 Symposium "Workshop Medicine and Engineering in Hearing Restoration".
-* 2021 the Scientific Meeting will take place in Buenos Aires.
-* 2022 Last Scientific meeting in Santiago.
-* 2022 The Wrap up Meeting in Buenos Aires will complete the IHeaR project.
+Following this, in **November 2019** the kick-off of the consolidation phase will be implemented to manifestate prepared political decisions at ministerial level.
+In 2020, doctors and hearing researchers will be invited to Santiago for the two-day dissemination meeting.
+Subsequently, scientists and experts from South America will be invited to Hannover for the 2020 Symposium "Workshop Medicine and Engineering in Hearing Restoration".
+Thereafter,  the Scientific Meeting will take place in Buenos Aires in 2021.
+Finally 2022 the last Scientific meeting will take place in Santiago and a Wrap up Meeting in Buenos Aires will complete the IHeaR project.

 ##Common Publications